Return the Favor: Music video

 The music video was directed by Melina, who directed Hilson's video for "Energy."
 A preview of the video was released on October 14, 2008, and the full video premiered on October 23, 2008.
-Featuring a futuristic concept, the video begins with a small clip from Timbaland and Hilson's "The Way I Are", before it cuts to Hilson dancing in a future-like room while scenes are shown on a wall behind Timbaland, who is seated in a chair.
+Featuring a futuristic concept, the video begins with a small clip from Timbaland and Hilson's previous hit "The Way I Are", before it cuts to Hilson dancing in a future-like room while scenes are shown on a wall behind Timbaland, who is seated in a chair.
 Hilson is then show in a pink ruffled bra and dress dancing in front of mirrors, and then rises out of a pool in a blue swimsuit while scenes continue to be broadcast behind a seated Timbaland.
 Intercut with scenes with previous attire, Hilson performs ensemble choreography with dancers while wearing a black bra and pants, whilst the video ends with several different scenes.

 MTV Buzzworthy commended the video, stating, "while her ensemble's slightly more unwearable (we're looking at YOU, futuristic metallic onesie!)
 Hilson still manages to look beyond gorge.
 But then again, this chick could look cutting-edge in a giant pickle barrel."
 The review also compared Timbaland's look a cross between Run D.M.C. and The Matrix.